-The Remote Request frame is transmitted over the DS from the current AP to the target AP.
+The Remote Request frame is transmitted over the DS from the current FTR to the target FTR.
 The Payload for the Remote Request/Response frame is given in Table 13-2 (Remote Request/Response Payload format).
 Remote Request/Response frames shall use an (#2186)EtherType of 89-0d, as specified in Annex H. The Remote Request/Response frame contains Version, Type, and Length fields, along with the AP Address.